Weeding (library): Reasons to weed

-With many collections having a digital component, space is not an issue for concern.
+With many collections having a digital component, space is not an issue.
 However, this does not mean digital collections should not be weeded.
-"Clearing out unused materials makes a patron’s searching experience better by reducing the number of old and irrelevant records the patrons must wade through in their search results to find what they really want."
+"Clearing out unused materials makes a patron's searching experience better by reducing the number of old and irrelevant records the patrons must wade through in their search results to find what they really want."
 The digital collection, like the physical collection, should be current and easily accessible.

 Weeding criteria

 Weeding should be addressed in a library's collection development policy, and the criteria should be outlined.
 The following list outlines some considerations for weeding resources.